 Why This Matters

-Arizona Governor Katie Hobbs' decision to veto a bill for a Charlie Kirk memorial license plate has sparked controversy within the Republican Party, highlighting ongoing tensions between conservative leaders and the state's governor.
+Arizona Governor Katie Hobbs' veto of a Charlie Kirk memorial license plate bill has sparked heated debate within the Republican Party, highlighting ongoing tensions between conservative leaders and state officials.

 Coverage Snapshot